Evacuating In The Event Of Wildfire

 Here are a few ways families can prepare for a safe exodus:

-• Locate the emergency kit.
+- Locate the emergency kit.
 Make sure all the basic items are there, including nonperishable food and water, flashlights and extra batteries, and medical supplies for first aid.
-Add any missing items or items in short supply, then store it in the vehicle, said Gina Peek, Oklahoma State University Extension housing and consumer specialist.
+Add any missing items or items in short supply, then store it in the vehicle, said Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.

 In short, be ready to go.
 If ordered to evacuate, families should do so as soon as possible.